deep-spin/explainable-qe-shared-task/README.md

 - for each layer (average heads)
 - for each head (average the "rows" in the attention map)

-Moreover, if you want to get explanations in terms of `attention * norm(values)`, inform can inform these flags:
+Moreover, if you want to get explanations in terms of `attention * norm(values)`, you can inform these flags:
 ```bash
   --norm-attention
   --norm-strategy weighted_norm